rubenwardy/minetest_modding_book/_en/quality/luacheck.md

 ```

 Now commit and push to Github.
 Go to your project's page on Github, and click
-commits.
+'commits'.
 You should see an orange disc next to the commit you just made.
 After a while it should change either into a green tick or a red cross depending on the
 outcome of LuaCheck.
 In either case, you can click the icon to see the build logs
 and the output of LuaCheck.